AlexanderSlynek/personal-finance-tracker/README.md

-#Personal Finance Tracker
+Personal Finance Tracker

-A simple command-line application written in Python for tracking personal income and expenses.
+A simple command-line Personal Finance Tracker application written in Python.

-⸻

 About

-Personal Finance Tracker is a console application that helps users manage their personal finances.

-The application allows users to add income and expenses, monitor their balance, organize transactions by category, search and sort records, and automatically save all data between launches.
+This project is a console application for managing personal finances.
+It allows users to record income and expenses, calculate the current balance, organize transactions by category, search and sort transactions, and automatically save all data to a text file between program launches.

-This project was developed to improve Python programming skills and practice working with file handling, functions, lists, dictionaries, and exception handling.
+The project was created to practice Python programming and improve skills in file handling, exception handling, and working with functions and data structures.

-⸻

 Features

 * Add income
 * Add expenses
-* View transaction history
+* View all transactions
-* Calculate current balance
+* Show current balance
-* Display total income
+* Show total income
-* Display total expenses
+* Show total expenses
-* Delete individual transactions
+* Delete transactions
 * Clear all transactions
 * Search transactions by keyword
 * Sort transactions by amount
-* Display income by category
+* View income by category
-* Display expenses by category
+* View expenses by category
-* Automatically save data

-⸻
+* Automatic saving to transactions.txt

 Technologies